40 Condesa & Roma Norte Restaurants + Cafes, Mexico City

 For delicious vegan food in Roma on a budget, there are few better places than Paxil.
 Vegans don’t have to miss out on tasty fish tacos because this street food van beside Plaza Rio de Janeiro serve them in abundance.

-It’s worth noting you’ll need to like mushrooms to enjoy the fish tacos which are made with deep-fried mushrooms, served in blue corn tortillas with all the trimmings and a squeeze of lime.
+I love the fish tacos made with deep-fried mushrooms, served in blue corn tortillas with all the trimmings and a squeeze of lime.
 Heaven!
 I preferred the tacos to the tostadas which were a bit wet, making them go soggy.

 They have 5 stars on Google which is super rare!
-Better yet, it’s cheap: I paid 78 pesos for a taco and a tostada.
+Better yet, it’s cheap.

 Coffee & cafes in Condesa and Roma Norte